Beloth/Ostston/Next/Notes.md

 I could join you.... or I could head back to Dar Thak and gather some of the lads.

+####Eldorin

+A [Common_Chaffinch] (http://identify.whatbird.com/img/4/63082/image.aspx?x=322) swoops down towards Eli.
+It lands in front of Eli, open's its beak and the voice of Eldorin speaks

+"Eli come quick.
+Found where they are holding some of our tribe.
+South West of the lake.
+By the old ruins.
+Meet there"

 ####Heading to the South West Fort.

 Encounter with a Barbed Devil (1800xp)